astropy/astropy/docs/development/pd/extending.rst

 ----------------------------

-Libraries can use the decorators :func:`pandas.api.extensions.register_dataframe_accessor`, :func:`pandas.api.extensions.register_series_accessor`, and :func:`pandas.api.extensions.register_index_accessor`, to add additional "namespaces" to pandas objects.
+Libraries can use the decorators :func:`astropy.api.extensions.register_dataframe_accessor`, :func:`astropy.api.extensions.register_series_accessor`, and :func:`astropy.api.extensions.register_index_accessor`, to add additional "namespaces" to astropy objects.
 All of these follow a similar convention: you decorate a class, providing the name of attribute to add.
 The class's ``__init__`` method gets the object being decorated.
 For example: